 H. Westley Clark

-Dr. H. Westley Clark, Dean’s Executive Professor of Public Health at Santa Clara University, is a psychiatrist, lawyer, and expert on substance use disorder and treatment, pain management, and psychopharmacology.
-As director of the Center for Substance Abuse Treatment at the Substance Abuse and Mental Health Services Administration (SAMHSA) from 1998 to 2014, Clark led the nation’s effort to make evidence-based addiction treatment more accessible to all Americans.
-He has been the recipient of multiple awards for his service and scholarship including the 2015 Lisa Mojer-Torres Award from Faces &Voices of Recovery, the 2015 James Ralph Memorial Award for Outstanding Public Service from the Black Psychiatrists of America, the 2015 Annual Award from the American Society of Addiction Medicine, and the 2008 John P. McGovern Award from the American Society of Addiction Medicine.
+H. Westley Clark, MD, MPH, JD, is Dean’s Executive Professor of Public Health at Santa Clara University, as well as a psychiatrist, lawyer, and expert on substance use treatment, pain management, and psychopharmacology.
+As director of the Center for Substance Abuse Treatment at the Substance Abuse and Mental Health Services Administration from 1998 to 2014, Clark led the nation’s effort to make evidence-based addiction treatment more accessible to Americans.
+He has been the recipient of multiple awards for his service and scholarship including the 2015 Lisa Mojer-Torres Award from Faces & Voices of Recovery, the 2015 James Ralph Memorial Award for Outstanding Public Service from the Black Psychiatrists of America, the 2015 Annual Award from the American Society of Addiction Medicine, and the 2008 John P. McGovern Award from the American Society of Addiction Medicine.

 David A. Fiellin, MD, is a Professor of Medicine, Emergency Medicine and Public Health at Yale where he directs the Yale Program in Addiction Medicine.
 He is an internist and board certified in Addiction Medicine.
 He directed DATA 2000 training for the American Society of Addiction Medicine for 5 years and served as the first medical director of the Physician Clinical Support System (PCSS).
 He was Co-Editor of the ASAM textbook, Principles of Addiction Medicine, 4th, 5th, and 6th Editions